-Silicon carbide (SiC) is recognized as one of the most important candidate of third generation semiconductors with totally superior physical/chemical properties and exciting applications in opto/electronic devices.
-In the present work, we reported the exploration of high-performance blue-light photodetector on both rigid and flexible substrates by using SiC nanoarrays, which are aligned by the dielectrophoresis.
-The rise and decay times of the photodetector assembled on rigid (i.e., SiO2/Si) substrate are ~0.39 and 0.56 s, respectively, with an external quantum efficiency of 3394 %, which suggested that the SiC nanoarray photodetector were highly sensitive, fast responsive and excellent reproducible to the light irradiation with a wavelength of 445 nm.
+Silicon carbide (SiC) is recognized as one of the most important candidates of third generation semiconductors with totally superior physical/chemical properties and exciting applications in opto/electronic devices.
+In the present work, we report the exploration of high-performance blue-light photodetectors on both rigid and flexible substrates by using SiC nanoarrays, which are aligned by dielectrophoresis.
+The rise and decay times of the photodetector assembled on a rigid (i.e., SiO2/Si) substrate are ∼0.39 and 0.56 s, respectively, with an external quantum efficiency of 3394%, which suggested that the SiC nanoarray photodetector has high sensitivity, fast responsivity and excellent reproducibility to light irradiation with a wavelength of 445 nm.
 Meanwhile, 73% of the maximum photocurrent response can be maintained after 6 months.
-Furthermore, the as-constructed flexible photodetector based on polyethylene terepthalate (PET) substrate could be highly stable against the repeated bending, demonstrating that the as-constructed SiC photodetector was robust with high flexibility and electrical stability.
+Furthermore, the as-constructed flexible photodetector based on the polyethylene terepthalate (PET) substrate was highly stable against repeated bending, demonstrating that the as-constructed SiC photodetector was robust with high flexibility and electrical stability.

 - This article is part of the themed collection: Journal of Materials Chemistry C HOT Papers